OpenModelica/setup-openmodelica/README.md

     `'nightly'`, `'stable'`, `'release'`, `'1.18'` or `'1.18.0'`.
 - `architecture`: Choose between 64 and 32 bit architecture.
                   Can be `'64'` or `'32'`.
+- `packages`: OpenModelica APT packages to install.
+Only used on Linux OS.
+  - For example `'omc'` for the OpenModelica Compiler or `'omsimulator'` for OMSimulator.

 ## Available OpenModelica versions